 The Dutch Journal of Medicine (‘Nederlands Tijdschrift voor Geneeskunde’, or NTvG) is the one of the world’s five oldest medical journals.
 First published in 1857, it has appeared weekly without interruption ever since.
 Its popularity amongst Dutch doctors has allowed the journal to remain independent and loyal to its principles of advancing medical practice through scientific research that is robust, trustworthy and independent.
 Prior to publication articles are subjected to peer review.

-The Dutch Journal of Medicine is owned and published by the Dutch Journal of Medicine Society Association (‘Vereniging NTvG’).
+The Dutch Journal of Medicine is owned and published by the Dutch Journal of Medicine Society (‘Vereniging NTvG’).

 Medical science in the Netherlands